Jump to content Jump to footer

 Project Building Rights-Based and Resilient Communities for Migrant Workers and their Families

-Place/Region Quezon City, National Capital Region; La Union Province; Nueva Ecija Province Laguna Province; Bicol region: Provinces of Albay, Catanduanes, Camarines Sur; West Visayas: Provinces of Negros Occidental, Guimaras, Iloilo and Capiz; Central Visayas Province
+Place/Region Quezon City, National Capital Region; La Union Province; Nueva Ecija Province Laguna Province; Bicol region: Provinces of Albay, Catanduanes, Camarines Sur; West Visayas: Provinces of Negros Occidental, Guimaras, Iloilo and Capiz; Central Visayas Pro

 Partner Center for Migrant Advocacy (CMA)